HandCash/handcash-connect-sdk-docs/docs/data-ownership.md

 ## Verify Ownership

-On the other hand, there is a way to validate ownership of data (signed data).
+On the other hand, there is a way to validate signed data (ownership of data).

 This snippet shows how to validate a signature for the current user cloud account:
 ```javascript